 Skip to main content

 Navigating through the Nevada Administrative Code related to child care regulations can be a bit overwhelming and confusing to say the least.
-In an attempt to demystify the regulations, The Nevada Registry, in cooperation with statewide Child Care Licensing offices, has created a list of answers to the most frequently asked questions received by The Nevada Registry related to the child care regulations.
+In an attempt to demystify the regulations, The Nevada Registry, in cooperation with Child Care Licensing offices, has created a list of answers to the most frequently asked questions received by The Nevada Registry related to the child care regulations.

 IMPORTANT NOTICE!